deadzg/knowledge-share/Java-Ecosystem/Java/java-basics.md

 - Compile Java classes to native code prior to launching the virtual machine.
 - Improve the start-up time of both small and large Java applications, with at most a limited impact on peak performance.
 - JIT compilers are fast, but Java programs can become so large that it takes a long time for the JIT to warm up completely.
 Infrequently-used Java methods might never be compiled at all, potentially incurring a performance penalty due to repeated interpreted invocations

+## Thread
+- Each thread have it's own stack but share the heap memory
+- ReentrantLocks [8]

+- Condition
+    - await
+    - signal
+    -signalAll

 ## Semaphores